How many spaces follow a period according to APA guidelines?

 - WHY does APA ask you to do this?: "Spacing twice after punctuation marks at the end of a sentence aids readers of draft manuscripts" (p.
 88).

 When following APA's instructions, please realize that it is no longer common to ask for double spacing after a period at the end of a sentence.
 Most grammar and style guides will tell you to include only one space after that period.
-In fact, APA's Style Blog entry on this issue acknowledges that APA is on its own in asking for two spaces.

 Also note that most instructors are happy with the normal one space after a period.
 When in doubt, ask.